Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 \subsubsection{Depth-Based Tracking}

-The third method presented here utilizes depth data from the reference Azure device to track the subject's head.
-For each frame, a point cloud $\mathcal{X}$ was obtained from the depth sensor and used to estimate the transformation that aligns a reference facial geometry to the captured point cloud corresponding to that frame.
-Unlike previous methods, which relied on sparse sets of landmarks, this method leverages the full dense point cloud data captured by the depth sensor.
-Construction of the reference 3D template for head-pose estimation is described next.
+We utilized depth data from the reference Azure device to estimate the head pose.
+For each data frame, a point cloud $\mathcal{X}$ from the depth sensor is used to estimate the transformation that aligns a reference facial geometry $\mathcal{X}^{\text{template}}$ to the captured point cloud corresponding to that data frame.
+Unlike previous methods that rely on sparse sets of landmarks, this method leverages the full dense point cloud data captured by the depth sensor.

-We defined a subject-specific facial template using data captured during a brief (<1 minute) initial session.
-In each (RGB) frame, we detected MediaPipe facial landmarks $\{\mathbf{w_i}\}$ and mapped these to their corresponding 3D points in the point cloud $\mathbf{x_i}\in\mathcal{X}$.
-This was accomplished using functionalities provided by the Azure device's Software Development Kit (SDK) for mapping across the RGB and depth sensors~\cite{Azure_SDK}.
-The convex hull of MediaPipe landmarks is used to define the facial region of interest, as shown in Figure~\ref{fig:depth_tracking}.
-Point clouds acquired from the scanning session were co-registered through a two-step alignment procedure.
-An initial coarse alignment is established based on landmark correspondences, which is subsequently refined using ICP~\cite{besl1992method}.
-Following registration, a facial template was obtained by averaging all aligned point clouds.
-This facial template is then used as the reference geometry for depth-based tracking.
+A subject-specific $\mathcal{X}^{\text{template}}$ was obtained using data from the face scan recording, as shown in Fig.~\ref{fig:depth_tracking}.
+In each data frame, we mapped $\{\mathbf{w_i}\}$ to their corresponding 3D points in the point cloud $\mathbf{x_i}\in\mathcal{X}$ via the Azure Kinect Software Development Kit (SDK)~\cite{Azure_SDK}.
+The convex hull of MediaPipe landmarks was then used to define the facial region of interest.
+Point clouds acquired from the face scan recording were co-registered through a two-step alignment procedure.
+An initial coarse alignment is established based on landmark correspondences, which is subsequently refined using the Iterative Closest Point (ICP) algorithm~\cite{besl1992method}.
+Following registration, $\mathcal{X}^{\text{template}}$ was obtained by averaging all aligned point clouds.